-The real advantage of Marathon trains compared to classical long trains it behaves more or less like half long trains, whereas classical long trains are less reactive when wagons are added to the train.
-In this respect, classical trains could less easily fit into traffic grid.
+The real advantage of Marathon trains compared to classical long trains is that they behave more or less like half long trains, whereas classical long trains are less reactive when wagons are added to the train.
+In this respect, classical trains could less easily fit into the traffic grid.